Hujaakbar/Articles/Sqlfluff/sqlfluff.md

 - a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=dorzey.vscode-sqlfluff)
 - pre-commit hook
 - command line tool
-- ci/cd pipeline
+- CI/CD pipeline tool

 Easier and less error-prone way of running SQLFluff is as a command line tool.
 We will also discuss using it as a pre-commit hook at a later section.

 ### Installing SQLFluff as a command line tool

-> To install SQLFluff, you need Python and pip (or any other package manager such as poetry, pipenv).
-> This example uses pip
+**Note:** to install SQLFluff, you need Python and pip (or any other package manager such as poetry, pipenv).
+This example uses pip

 Install SQLFluff by running the following command on the terminal: